Dear readers,

 What role do you see yourself playing in your child’s faith formation as they grow into adulthood?

-Thank you so much, friends, for reading Pieces of Purple and taking the time to discuss your thoughts about it.
-I view it as a love letter to the MK and TCK community, and a way to honor those who endeavor to love them well.
+Thank you so much, friends, for reading Pieces of Purple and taking the time to discuss your thoughts.
+I view the book as a love letter to the MK and TCK community, and a way to honor those who endeavor to love them well.

 SEND MICHÈLE A MESSAGE: